 Some side hustles are great for making a little extra money, but they don’t give you the potential to scale up.
-That is not the case with freelance recruiting.
+That’s not the case with freelance recruiting.

 If you’re simply looking for a way to make some extra money, that’s an option.
-But if you are looking for a side hustle that gives you the potential to grow it to a full-time income or to start a real business from it, this is an option too.
+But if you’re looking for a side hustle that gives you the potential to grow it to a full-time income or to start a real business from it, this is an option too.

-It’s possible to work as a freelancer full-time, or start your own recruiting agency.
+It’s possible to work as a freelance recruitment consultant full-time or start your own recruiting agency.